The facts: Hurricane Dorian’s devastating effect on The Bahamas

 ‑Mercy Corps (@mercycorps) September 10, 2019

-The Abaco Islands were the hardest hit, suffering 87 percent of the damage.
-More than 75 percent of all the homes on the island were either damaged or destroyed.
+The Abaco Islands were the hardest hit, suffering 87% of the damage.
+More than 75% of all the homes on the island were either damaged or destroyed.
 The most impacted areas were primarily inhabited by vulnerable, undocumented migrant populations.
-In Grand Bahama, satellite data suggested that 76 to 100 percent of buildings in some areas had been destroyed.
+In Grand Bahama, satellite data suggested that 76 to 100% of buildings in some areas had been destroyed.

 During the hurricane, the aquifer that feeds the more than 200 wells from which Grand Bahamians draw water was contaminated with salt water due to the high storm surge and extensive flooding.
 The Grand Bahama Port Authority advised residents not to use tap water to drink, wash dishes, brush teeth or prepare food until restoration efforts to flush the aquifer of salt water are complete.
 Today, those aquifers are still being restored.

 Hurricane Dorian affected about 2,500 small and medium sized businesses in The Bahamas.
 On the island of Grand Bahama, 50% of Freeport businesses and all businesses on the hardest-hit east side of the island were forced to close.
 Many small and medium sized businesses had no flood insurance, which caused significant damage across the islands.

 As Bahamians mark the first anniversary of Hurricane Dorian – in the midst of the coronavirus pandemic and the start of another hurricane season – rebuilding efforts have become even more challenging.
 On August 1, 2020, Hurricane Isaias battered the islands, damaging roofs and knocking down trees, making that fact all too clear.